Gyakobo/sparse_matrix/README.md

-# Using a Sparse Matrix for data compression
+# Using a Sparse Matrix for lossless data compression

 Author: [Andrew Gyakobo](https://github.com/Gyakobo)